Abdul Qadeer Khan: Government work, academia, and political advocacy

 Khan's strong advocacy for nuclear sharing of technology eventually led to his ostracisation by much of the scientific community, but Khan was still quite welcome in his country's political and military circles.
 After leaving the directorship of the Khan Research Laboratories in 2001, Khan briefly joined the Musharraf administration as a policy adviser on science and technology on a request from President Musharraf.
 In this capacity, Khan promoted increased defence spending on his nation's missile program to counter the perceived threats from the Indian missile program and advised the Musharraf administration on space policy.
 He presented the idea of using the Ghauri missile system as an expendable launch system to launch satellites into space.

 At the height of the proliferation controversy in 2007, Khan was paid tribute by Prime Minister Shaukat Aziz on state television while commenting in the last part of his speech, Aziz stressed: "The services of [nuclear] scientist ...
 Dr. [Abdul] Qadeer Khan are "unforgettable" for the country".

 In the 1990s, Khan secured a fellowship with the Pakistan Academy of Sciences – he served as its president in 1996–97.
 Khan published two books on material science and started publishing his articles from KRL in the 1980s.
 Gopal S. Upadhyaya, an Indian metallurgist who attended Khan's conference and met him along with Kuldip Nayar, reportedly described him as being a proud Pakistani who wanted to show the world that scientists from Pakistan are inferior to no one in the world.
 Khan also served as project director of Ghulam Ishaq Khan Institute of Engineering Sciences and Technology and briefly tenured as professor of physics before joining the faculty of the Hamdard University; where he remained on the board of directors of the university up until his death in 2021.
 Later, Khan helped established the A. Q. Khan Institute of Biotechnology and Genetic Engineering at Karachi University.

 In 2012, Khan announced the formation of a conservative political advocacy group, Tehreek-e-Tahaffuz-e-Pakistan ('Movement for the Protection of Pakistan').
 It was subsequently dissolved in 2013.

+Personal life

+Khan met his wife, Henny, in the Netherlands during his early years in Europe, and the two later married.
+She supported his major life decisions, including his return to Pakistan in 1975, where they settled and raised their family.
+Khan maintained a strong religious outlook and frequently reflected on issues affecting Muslim communities worldwide, writing on such matters in his columns.
+Alongside these interests, he remained engaged with scientific subjects, particularly physics and chemistry, and took a general interest in scientific ideas such as theoretical developments and the history of science.
+He was known for his sociable nature and hospitality, often hosting friends and serving traditional dishes such as paya (trotter stew), daal (lentils), and bhindi (okra).
+He also had a fondness for animals, keeping pets and feeding local wildlife near his home in Islamabad.